beansai/beans-tutorials/what-if/source-sequence/README.md

 ### Add stops to the routes
 ![stops](assets/images/stops.png)

-Let's add 6 stops for route "Via Emilia" and 2 stops for route "Via Cassia"
+Let's add stops to the two routes, one with 6 stops and 2 stops for the other.

 And we will predetermine the order of stops with source_seq.